esm7/obsidian-map-view/README.md

 Note: older versions of this plugin used the notation `location: ...` for inline locations.
 This notation is still supported but the standard `geo:` one is the default and encouraged one.

+Multiple inline tags can be separated with a whitespace: `[](geo:42.2,-76.15) tag:dogs tag:trip`.

+Multiple inline locations can be added in the same line, and the tags that follow them will be associated to the location on the left, but the right-click editor context menu will not know to choose the location that was selected.

 ### Adding a Location to a Note